 Customize Your Protected Page Content

-SeedProd’s page builder is similar to the WordPress customizer in that you can make changes in real time.
-It also comes with various WordPres blocks that make it easy to customize password-protected page messages without prior design experience.
+SeedProd’s page builder is like the WordPress customizer in that you can make changes in real time.

 - Giveaways – Add a RafflePress giveaway to your page with the ready-made giveaway block.